Place Dauphine: History

 Approximately 3 acres of land was conveyed to Achille de Harlay on 10 March 1607 with instructions to execute a project according to a general plan in which the houses would adhere to a specified and repetitious facade.
 The development consisted of two components: a triangular square and a row of houses across from the base of the triangle on the eastern side of the rue de Harlay, with returns extending further east along the quais.
 There were two entrances to the square: one in the middle of the eastern range and the second at the western point, opening onto the Pont Neuf.
 The western ("downstream") gateway was formed by paired pavilions facing the bridge and the statue of Henri IV on its other side.

+From 1802 to 1874, a fountain, accompanied by a statue depicting Louis Desaix, stood in the Place Dauphine.
+These had been commissioned by then-First Consul Napoleon Bonaparte in honor of his victory at the Battle of Marengo, where Desaix had been killed.
+This statue, sculpted by Augustin Félix Fortin, was the first erected in Paris in honor of a man who had never been a monarch.

 The last of the houses to be constructed (at the southeast corner of the square) was finished in 1616.
 Originally all were built with more or less the specified facades, which were similar to those at the Place Royale, although the houses were more modest.
 Each repeating unit comprised on the ground floor two arcaded shopfronts dressed with stone between which a narrow door opened into a passage to an interior court with a steep staircase leading to two residential floors above.
 These were faced with brick and limestone quoins, chaînes, and tablets.
 At the top was an attic floor with a steep slate roof and dormers, similar to the Place Royale, except that each range at the Place Dauphine was covered by a single roof, and the dormers "gave no hint of separate houses".
 In fact, behind the facades, the houses themselves, built by separate buyers, varied with regard to plan and area.

 Since its construction, almost all of the houses surrounding the square have been raised in height, given new facades, rebuilt, or replaced with imitations of the originals.
 Only two retain their original appearance, those flanking the entrance facing the Pont Neuf.
 In 1792 during the Revolution the Place Dauphine was renamed Place Thionville, a name it retained until 1814.
 The former eastern range, heavily damaged by fire during the fighting of the Paris Commune of 1871, was swept aside to open the view toward the Palais de Justice.